How we report results

 You should report suspected TTIs to SNBTS Donor Services Designated Clinical Support Officers (DCSO) by email:

-Investigations are carried out to determine if there are archive samples from implicated donations and if available they are tested to determine if the donation could have been the source of the infection in the recipient.
+Investigations are carried out to determine if there are archive samples from implicated donations.
+If available, they are tested to determine if the donation could have been the source of the infection in the recipient.

 Infection surveillance donors